zker-themes/sparanoid.com/_app/_posts/note/2015-09-16-public-key-pinning-and-hpkp-reporting.md

 (HTTP) Public Key Pinning (HPKP) allows websites to send an HTTP header instructing the browser to remember (or "pin") parts of its SSL certificate chain.
 The browser will then refuse subsequent connections that don’t match the pins that it has previously received.

-As of September of 2015, both Google Chrome and Mozilla Firefox of any modern platforms support HTTP Public Key Pinning. [^1] And Google Chrome supports HPKP reporting from the version 46. [^2]
+As of September of 2015, both Google Chrome and Mozilla Firefox of any modern platforms support HTTP Public Key Pinning [^1].
+And Google Chrome supports HPKP reporting from the version 46 [^2].

 ## Creating Pin Hashes